mkrobs/wedding-photo/README.md

 - jumpy menu when navigating
 - ~~menu drops out of the header when resizing~~
 - pontential SEO problem for translated pages (change to website.com/lang)
-- things bounce around in the header when changing language
+- things bounce around in the header when changing language (maybe not a problem)
-- menu switches between icon and text when resizing (not a big issue)
+- ~~menu switches back and forth between icon and text when resizing (not a big issue)~~
+- menu pushes title & menu icon moves when clicked

 ## 1. Purpose
 - A website to advertise photography services.